ved-01/COA-Virtual-Lab/README.md

 # COA-Virtual-Lab

 Virtual Lab created for Computer Organisation and Architecture as an endsem project!
-The project includes the compiled web apps of 2nd and 3rd semester projects.
+The project includes the compiled android apps of 2nd and 3rd semester projects.